markwomack/robotics/robot_mark_ii/DESIGN.md

 ### Motor controller

 <p>The Pololu Qik 2s9v1 motor controller is a simple to use controller that can drive two motors.
-It uses serial to receive
+It uses a serial port to
-  motor commands, and one of the Teensy serial ports is dedicated to the Qik.
-While the controller run on 5v, it provides a separate power source to the motors, which on this robot is 7.5v (see Power section below).</p>
+  receive motor commands, and one of the Teensy serial ports is dedicated to the Qik.
+While the controller run on 5v, it provides for a separate power source to the motors, which on this robot is 7.5v (see Power section below).</p>

 ### Motors and encoders